+Do you know?
 Bass boats are one of the best fishing boats out there.
-They allow you the pleasure of spending some quality time at sea, along with catching a handful of sea creatures.
-They are uniquely designed to be the optimum boats for fishing.
+They allow you the pleasure of spending some quality time at relaxing, along with catching a handful of wet creatures.

-You can consider it a continuum, where some boats rank better on their performance with rough waters and some rank low.
+You can consider it a continuum, where some boats rank better on their performance with rough waters, and some rank low.
 On that continuum, bass boats appear to lie somewhere in the middle.

 Are Bass Boats Safe for Rough Waters?

-Ideally, you don’t want to be out in choppy waters with bass boats since they are most suitable for shallow waters.
+Ideally, you don’t want to be in choppy waters with bass boats since they are most suitable for shallow waters.
 But, if rough waters happen to be your fate, then with some good experience and common sense, bass boats can take you back to the shore safely.

 There is, of course, no one-for-all solution when it comes to the sea.
 Neither would I say that all hope is lost.
 What’s important to know, though, is that your experience of handling boats in rough water ensures your safety more than the boat’s design.